Justin-Tan/high-fidelity-generative-compression/README.md

 ### Acknowledgements
 * The compression routines under `src/compression/` are derived from the [Tensorflow Compression library](https://github.com/tensorflow/compression).
-* The rANS enco*der implementation is based on the [Craystack repository](https://github.com/j-towns/craystack).
+* The rANS encoder implementation is based on the [Craystack repository](https://github.com/j-towns/craystack).
 * The code under `src/perceptual_similarity/` implementing the perceptual distortion loss is based on the [Perceptual Similarity repository](https://github.com/richzhang/PerceptualSimilarity).

 ### Contributing